-HOW RUDE! is told completely in dialogue and despite the fact that we don’t condone Duck’s rude behaviour we do find the story very amusing.
+HOW RUDE! is told completely in dialogue and despite the fact we don’t condone Dick’s rude behaviour we do find the story very amusing!
 Dot, Duck and their tea party are splashes of colour on a predominantly white background and this is a brilliant story to initiate conversation about manners and how to behave when you are a guest in somebody’s house.

 Head over to the other blogs on the tour to find out more about Clare, illustrator Olivier Tallec and How Rude!;